RCRamsey/map698-redlining-wealth-health-lexington/README.md

 ## Part I: Project Summary Proposal

-Proposed Title: How Racial Capitalism Persists today in Lexington, KY Proposed Sub-title: An exploration of 1930s Redlining Practices
+Title: How Racial Capitalism Persists today in Lexington, KY
+Sub-title: An exploration of 1930s Redlining Practices

 Crampton indicated that *"maps are active and not passive"* and *"they frame the narrative"* (Crampton 2014).
 As such I propose a project to expolore the ripples left behind by the Home Owner's Loan Corporation Redlining Neighborhood Map *Narrative* of Lexington Kentucky and what *Active* results can be interpreted from the fingerprent left behind by the HOLC map.

 Within this project I will design a map that explores the access (or denial of equitable access) to generational wealth for the current location of historically redlined neighborhoods.
 The aspects of wealth being considered include:
+- Race
 - Median Household Income
 - Home Ownership
 - Reported Property Value
+- Poverty Level

-because I want to find out what inequities have persisted generation to generation in order to help the user understand the impacts inherited by redlined policies in these neighborhoods through time.
+I want to find out what inequities have persisted generation to generation in order to help the user understand the impacts inherited by 1930s redlined policies in these neighborhoods through time.

-As demand increases for living close to the Central Business District and it's new/improved amenities redlined neighborhoods are at risk of gentrification.
-It is hoped that maps such as the one I propose can inform a user so that better policies can be enacted to prevent the gentrification of these areas and increase long term resident access to benefit from these revitalized areas they have been excluded from in the past as a beginning effort toward equity.
+As demand increases for living in close proximity to the Central Business District and its accompanying improved amenities, redlined neighborhoods are at risk of gentrification.
+It is hoped that maps such as the one I propose can inform a user to make more thoughtful decisions with their votes within the Lexington cityscape.
+Voting can enact better policies to promote community renewal and prevent the gentrification of these areas.
+Policy changes are how we will begin the effort toward equity for the long term resident's access to benefit from revitalized areas they have been excluded from in the past.

 ## Part II: Data Sources